 Having said that, yes—back pain can be an obstacle that prevents someone from having satisfying sex.
 And this may give them a negative view on how to navigate their sex life.
 But, when you implement certain strategies, there is a possibility to have fulfilling sexual encounters.

 Of course, the main thing is to take it easy and not exert yourself.
 If any pain or discomfort is felt, it’s advisable to stop, as it could worsen the condition.

 But take note: what may work for one person may not work for another.
 Some may experience pain bending forward (flexion), and others may have difficulty bending backwards (extension intolerance).

-On the other hand, experimenting with different positions could bring about a huge amount of relief and happiness for those suffering with this type of body pain.
+First, if you have back pain, it’s important to realize that a sexual encounter doesn’t need to include intercourse.
+You can take turns pleasuring one another manually, orally, or with sex toys.
+On the other hand, if you want to include intercourse in your encounter, experimenting with different positions could bring about a huge amount of relief and happiness for those suffering with this type of body pain.

-And so, here are 6 sex positions that may ease or prevent back pain during sex.
+And so, here are 6 intercourse positions that may ease or prevent back pain.
 Trying them could allow those living with back pain to have comfortable and pleasure-inducing intimacy.

 6 Sex Positions to Try if You Have Back Pain

 Missionary could be a great sex position for those with lower back pain, such as degenerative disc disease or disk problems.

 If you’re on top, you could use your elbows to support your upper body, which could prove way less stressful than if you were to use your hands.
 If you’re on the bottom, simply placing a rolled-up towel or a small pillow under your lower back can provide lower back support.